ZhengQin2001/AMLS_assignment23_24/README.md

-main.py: Outputs the results of the pretrained models, CNN, Deep CNN model 1 & 2, and ResNet./n requirements.txt: The packages used in this project./n
+main.py: Outputs the results of the pretrained models, CNN, Deep CNN model 1 & 2, and ResNet.

-Dataset:/n
+requirements.txt: The packages used in this project.

+Dataset:
 This folder is currently empty.
 Please put PathMNIST.npz and PneumoniaMNIST.npz files into this folder.
-Then the program can read the data automatically./n
+Then the program can read the data automatically.

 Task A:

 This folder contains:

   main.py: This is only used for Task A training and hyperparameter tuning.
   MedmnistDataSet.py: The base class designed for the datasets, to get items and get montage.
 This is also used in Task B.
   PreprocessingA.py: This is used for preprocessing datasets in Task A.